House Republicans drop Jim Jordan as their nominee for speaker, stumbling back to square one

 “That’s what normal majorities do.
 What this majority has done is prove it’s not a normal majority.”

-What was clear was that Jordan was refusing to step aside, appearing determined to wait out his foes even as his path to become House speaker was all but collapsing.
+What was clear was that Jordan who had appeared determined to wait out his foes, ultimately realized his path to become House speaker had collapsed.

-Many view Jordan, a founding member of the hard-right House Freedom Caucus, as too extreme for a central seat of U.S. power, second in line to the presidency.
+Many view Jordan as too extreme for a central seat of U.S. power, second in line to the presidency.

 “One thing I cannot stomach or support is a bully,” said a statement from Rep. Mariannette Miller-Meeks, R-Iowa, who voted against Jordan on the second ballot and said she received “credible death threats."